The Popkov-Sch\"{u}tz two-lane lattice gas: Universality for general jump rates: Summary and discussions

 \section{Summary and discussions}

 Our result is surprisingly simple.
 The parameter $q > -1$ controls the steady state through $q = \mathrm{e}^{\nu} -1$.
-But $q$ also labels the universality class \cite{RDKKS24}.
-More precisely, after rotation by $\pi/4$ and the appropriate dilation, the continuum approximation consists of the two coupled Burgers equations
+As first discussed in \cite{RDKKS24}, and confirmed in \cite{SKP25} and \cite{RDMS25}, the parameter $q$ also labels the universality classes.
+More precisely, the two density fields are rotated by $\pi/4$, which makes the transformed fields to be uncorrelated.
+But one still has to normalize their variance to $1$.
+Then the continuum approximation to second order is given by the two coupled Burgers equations

 Here $\xi_1,\xi_2$ are two independent unit spacetime white noise processes.
-After rescaling, these equations can be written also as
+As worked out in detail in \cite{RDMS25}, after a suitable rescaling, these equations can be written also as

 with